Realizing Empathy

 and realizing for one’s self

-by leading through a journey of innovation.
+through a journey

-through which we learn new
+A journey through which we learn

-or unexpected choices.
+or unexpected

 Without the journey,